tetra-concepts-llc/spark-training-vm/README.md

 ## Intro
 This project sets up a Vagrant VM with a local version of spark installed and a small slice of the Enron corpus.
 It also features some nice tools to work with the corpus provided by Markus Dale!

-## Don't want to us a VM and already have spark installed?
+## Don't want to us a VM and have Linux?
-switch to the raw branch and go at it!
+check out https://github.com/tetra-concepts-llc/spark-training and go at it!

 ## Install software
 1. install Virtualbox (https://www.virtualbox.org/wiki/Downloads)